 Their litter boxes should always be clean as they are precise about bathroom hygiene.
 If it is left unclean, they tend to use other places in the house.

-Norwegian Forest Cats are a generally healthy cat breed.
+Norwegian Forest Cats are generally a healthy breed.
 Their life expectancy is between fourteen to sixteen years with proper care, exercise, and a high-quality diet.
-The following health conditions have been seen in the cat breed:
+However, the following health conditions have been seen in this breed:

 - Retinal dysplasia – is an eye defect that causes spots on their retina but does not affect the cat's vision.